Essential Tremor (ET)

 The specific cause of ET is not known, so scientists are not sure how the condition can be prevented.

 ET is usually not dangerous, but it can certainly be frustrating if you have to deal with it.
 Certain factors can make tremors worse, so the following steps may help to decrease tremors:

 - Avoid stressful situations as much as possible

 - Use relaxation techniques, such as yoga, deep-breathing exercises, or biofeedback

-- Check with your health care provider to see if any medications you’re taking could be making your tremors worse.
+- Check with your healthcare provider to see if any medicines you’re taking could be making your tremors worse.

 - ET is a neurological disorder that causes your hands, head, trunk, voice, or legs to shake rhythmically.
 The cause is not known, but it is often passed down from a parent to a child.

 - ET is sometimes confused with other types of tremor, so getting the right diagnosis is important.